 Interior designers spend their lives studying the little details that make a room perfect.
 And sometimes, what is wrong in our own living rooms can be as simple as a painting hung too high or a lack of eye-level lamps.
 To shed some light on the most common living room decorating mistakes that may be plaguing our spaces, we asked a stylist, an interior designer, and a residential architect to share the decorating mistakes they frequently notice in living rooms everywhere.
-The living room of your dreams may not be so out of reach—simply fix these mistakes, adopt these living room ideas, and then enjoy your new and improved space.
+The space of your dreams may not be so out of reach—simply fix these mistakes, adopt these living room ideas, and then enjoy your new and improved space.

 Mistake #1: Selecting the Wrong Sofa

 Designers agree: A great living room starts with a great sofa.
 "So often I come into a house and the owners have good taste, but they already have a sofa that they want to work with," explains stylist and TV host Emily Henderson.
 "They don't want to replace it because it's not that old and they don't mind it.
 I've had to break the news over and over that with a sofa like that, they would never get the room they want," says Henderson.